Handgear B Permit Information

 - For more information about trip reporting, or to see a list of approved software, please visit the Vessel Trip Reporting in the Greater Atlantic Region page.

-The Gulf of Maine and Georges Bank cod trip limits are set annually, and mid-year adjustments can be made; we will notify you of any trip limit adjustments.
-For current groundfish possession limits, please see the Common Pool page.
+Handgear B trip limits are set annually, and mid-year adjustments can be made; we will notify you of any trip limit adjustments.
+For current groundfish possession and trip limits limits, please see the Common Pool page.

 How will the cod possession limits be adjusted?